Ukrainian civilians vanish and languish in Russian-run jails

 The student from northeastern Ukraine’s Kharkiv region was detained by Russia’s military in March and has been held ever since without charges or any legal proceedings.

-Shkryabin, then 19, was sheltering from the fighting in a basement with his family, according to his mother, Tetiana.
+Shkriabin, then 19, was sheltering from the fighting in a basement with his family, according to his mother, Tetiana.
 During a break, he went out for supplies — and never returned.

 Tetiana Shkriabina told the AP that she learned from witnesses that Russian soldiers seized him.